gravitational/teleport-plugins/rfd/0002-teleport-plugins-versioning.md

         - Other sections may need to be updated, such as `sensitive fields`.
     - Run `make -C terraform gen-schema`

+In the future, we can consider using [buf](https://docs.buf.build/introduction) or something similar to handle `.proto` dependencies more carefully, and avoid the need for unguided manual fixes.

 ### Additional Concerns

 #### Release branches